GSA-TTS/piipan-open-source/docs/roadmap.md

 # Status
 The piipan is currently in pre-release status.
 Much of the core functionality is demonstrably working.
 The ATO process is underway but not complete.
 Four tenants have begun work on integration.

 Piipan has a working continuous integration pipeline in TTS-managed environments that includes automated unit and accessibility tests.
-Work is underway to create a similar CI pipeline in FNS-managed environments.
+Work is underway to create a similar CI pipeline in Tenant-managed environments.

 # Product Roadmap
 The roadmap represents our latest thinking about: